-The Solution Our equilibrium condition, that is just a version of the standard one-deviation principle, is defined next.
+Our equilibrium condition, which is just a version of the standard one-deviation principle, is defined next.

-Definition 1 (One-Deviation Property) A history dependent terminating policy programme $\sigma$ satisfies the one-deviation property if
+Definition 1 (One-deviation property).
+A history dependent terminating policy program σ satisfies the one-deviation property if

-$$\mu[\bar{\sigma}(h)]R\mu[\bar{\sigma}(h,a)], \quad \text{for all } a \in X \cup \{\text{STOP}\}, \text{ for all } h \in H.$$ (2)
+$$\mu[\bar{\sigma}(h)] R \mu[\bar{\sigma}(h, a)] \quad \text{for all } a \in X \cup \{\text{STOP}\}, \text{ for all } h \in H.$$ (1)

 That is, after each history, a majority will not want to change the prescribed action given the eventual consequences.
-Since the programme is terminating, the consequences are always well defined.
-It is important that the no profitable one-time deviations requirement is imposed also on off-equilibrium histories.
-As at the final deviation of any finitely long deviation sequence also violates the one-deviation property, the property implies robustness also against all finitely long deviations.
+Since the program is terminating, the consequences are always well defined.
+It is important that the no profitable one-time deviations requirement is also imposed on off-equilibrium histories.
+Whereas the final deviation of any finitely long deviation sequence also violates the one-deviation property, the property also implies robustness against all finitely long deviations.

 This solution is connected to the dynamic Condorcet winner solution of Bernheim and Slavov (2009) and the dynamic equilibrium processes of coalition formation due to Konishi and Ray (2003) and Vartiainen (2011).
-A closer comparison to these concepts is relegated to Section 6.
+A closer comparison with these concepts is relegated to Section 6.

-Implementable outcomes and Condorcet consistency Note that a majority coalition can always guarantee the status quo x by choosing "STOP".
+Implementable outcomes and Condorcet consistency

+Note that a majority coalition can always guarantee the status quo x by choosing STOP.
 Therefore, the one-deviation property implies that

-$$\mu[\bar{\sigma}(h,x)]Rx$$ , for all $(h,x) \in H$ .
-(3)
+$$\mu[\bar{\sigma}(h,x)] R x \quad \text{for all } (h,x) \in H.$$ (2)

-That is, the outcome that becomes implemented if the equilibrium path is followed must not be majority dominated by any element along the path.
+That is, the outcome that is implemented if the equilibrium path is followed must not be majority dominated by any element along the path.

-We say that the set Y of alternatives is implementable via a dynamic policy programme $\sigma$ if
+We say that the set Y of alternatives is implementable via a dynamic policy program σ if

-$$Y = \{x \in X : \sigma(h, x) = \text{STOP}, \text{ for some } h \in H\}.$$
+$$Y = \{x \in X : \sigma(h, x) = \text{STOP for some } h \in H\}.$$ all outcomes y.
+It is a strong Condorcet winner if x P y for all outcomes $y \neq x$.
+It is not difficult to see the following extensions:

-That is, for each element x of Y there is a history (h, x) such that x is implemented.
-What the initial status quo is may affect the alternative that will be implemented in Y but not the set Y itself.
+That is, for each element x of Y, there is a history (h, x) such that x is implemented.
+What the initial status quo is may affect the alternative that will be implemented in Y, but not the set Y itself.
 The sets of implementable outcomes are the main object of our study.

 Before going to the main results of the paper, we observe that our solution passes the test of being Condorcet consistent.
-An outcome x is a Condorcet winner if xRy, for all outcomes y.
-It is a strong Condorcet winner if xPy, for all outcomes $y \neq x$ .
-It is not difficult to see that:
+An outcome x is a Condorcet winner if x R y for

-(a) If z is a Condorcet winner, then there is a terminating policy programme $\sigma$ meeting the one-deviation property such that z is implementable via $\sigma$ .

-(b) If z is a strong Condorcet winner, then z is the only outcome that is implementable via any terminating policy programme $\sigma$ meeting the one-deviation property.
+- (a) If z is a Condorcet winner, then there is a terminating policy program σ that meets the one-deviation property such that z is implementable via σ . - (b) If z is a strong Condorcet winner, then z is the only outcome that is implementable via any terminating policy program σ that meets the one-deviation property.